apache/spark/core/src/main/resources/error/README.md

 ### Error class

-Error classes are a succinct representation of the error category.
+Error classes are a succinct, unique representation of the error category.
+They should be sorted in alphabetical order.

 ### SQLSTATE